puppetlabs/puppet-docs/source/puppetdb/1/spec_q_status.markdown

 ## Query Format

-Node status can be queried by making a GET request to `/status/nodes/<node>`, accepting JSON.
+Node status can be queried by making an HTTP GET request to `/status/nodes/<node>`, specifying that the request accepts JSON.

 ## Response Format